-Note:

-The Total Budget shown above includes estimates in the 'Non-Project Allocation' asset class for Contributed Assets - such as from sub-divisions assets handed to Council.
+Note: The Total line shown above includes estimates in the 'Non-Project Allocation' asset class for Contributed Assets - such as from sub-divisions assets handed to Council.
 This amount is not included in Council's construction program.
-The figures for the three years of above proposed program are \$11.6 M, \$8,4 M and \$9.3 M.
+Anticipated contributed assets budgets for the three years of above program are identified after the TOTAL line above.